alisenhaji/adaptive_multidomain_learning/README.md

 # Reference

-If you use one of the algorithms, please cite the corresponding articles:
+If you use this code, please cite this article:

 Senhaji, A., Raitoharju, J., Gabbouj, M., & Iosifidis, A. (2020).
 Not all domains are equally complex: Adaptive Multi-Domain Learning. arXiv preprint arXiv:2003.11504.